TheLastCayen/tinymice/README.md

 TinyMice is a simple and light Auto Clicker developed with Lazarus.

-The target operating system is Linux,  Windows users can compile the software by removing codebotctrls from the project dependency.
+The target operating system is Linux,  Windows users can compile the software by removing codebotctrls and the "libs/codebot..." file from the project dependency .
 There is also a version of Lazarus for Mac OS, but I will need help to support a Mac OS binary.